Quantifying the Effects of Parameters in Widespread SEP Events with EPREM: Simulation Results

 The ``baseline'' simulation run was designed to be a relatively realistic starting point for probing the physical processes that produce widespread SEP events.
 In other words, this baseline simulation run does not use strictly default parameter values nor is it a simulation run in which nothing interesting happens.

-The baseline values of \texttt{mhdDensityAu}, \texttt{mhdBAu}, \texttt{flowMag}, \texttt{idealShockJump}, \texttt{idealShockSpeed}, and \texttt{idealShockGradient} produce the plots of MHD quantities shown in Figure \ref{fig:mhd-baseline}.
+The baseline values of \texttt{mhdDensityAu}, \texttt{mhdBAu}, \texttt{flowMag}, \texttt{idealShockJump}, \texttt{idealShockSpeed}, and \texttt{idealShockGradient} produce the plots of MHD quantities shown in Figure \ref{fig:observer-mhd-baseline}.
 The top set of panels show the radial, polar, and azimuthal coordinates of the magnetic field, $\vec{B}$, the equivalent components of the velocity field, $\vec{V}$, and the density, $n$, for an observer inside the shock cone at 0.5~au.
 The bottom set of panels show the same quantities for an observer inside the shock cone at 1.0~au.
 The simplistic implementation of the EPREM ideal shock causes all observers inside the shock cone to record the same values of MHD quantities over time.
 Similarly, all observers outside the shock cone record only the unshocked values of MHD quantities (not shown).

 The radially propagating shock front should arrive at radial distance $R_{*}$ at time $t_{*} = t_{s} + \left(R_{*}/V_{s}\right)$, where $t_{s}$ and $V_{s}$ have the meanings given in Table \ref{tab:common-parameters}.
-Plugging in appropriate values gives arrival times of approximately 1.72 days at 0.5~au and 2.45 days at 1.0~au, which are consistent with the time profiles shown in Figure \ref{fig:mhd-baseline}.
+Plugging in appropriate values gives arrival times of approximately 1.72 days at 0.5~au and 2.45 days at 1.0~au, which are consistent with the time profiles shown in Figure \ref{fig:observer-mhd-baseline}.
+Due to the use of a Lagrangian grid, in which computational nodes follow the local fluid flow, the shape of streams near the ideal shock trace out its propagation.
+The evolution of the ideal-shock cone is therefore visible in figures such as Figure \ref{fig:stream-flux-baseline}.